dayz9998jp/ASM/README.md

 AI has a average response delay of ca. 100ms here (1000ms/10.0).
 In a second scenario we have a CPS value of 0.3, what means AI response time is larger the 3 seconds !!!
 (If the second scenario occurs together with normal FPS values, i recommend to have a talk with the mission developer,
-because this is very likely caused by excessively use of execVM, spawn etc.)
+because it is very likely caused by excessively use of execVM, spawn etc.)

 **How to use:**